What is the Apprenticeship Levy?

 What does the Apprenticeship Levy mean for SMEs?

 Employers with a wage bill less than £3 million will not be subject to the Apprenticeship Levy.
 However, these organisations will be able to access funding for up to 10 employees with the government contributing 95% towards the cost of Apprenticeship training.

 This is an exciting time for Apprenticeships and these radical changes will help to significantly raise the profile of Apprenticeships, develop the UK workforce, increase productivity and drive growth of the UK economy.

-The Apprentice Academy have a dedicated team focused on helping organisations to understand and make the best use of the funding available to them.
+The Apprentice Academy have a dedicated team focused on helping organisations to understand and make the best use of the apprenticeship funding available to them.
+For information on programmes due to start over the next couple of months please visit our timetables page.